basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/index.md

 ```

 If `allow_mult` is set to `true`, you should _always_ use causal context
-when updating objects, _unless you are certain that no object
+when updating objects, _unless you are certain that no object exists
-exists under that key_.
-Failing to use context objects with mutable
+under that key_.
+Failing to use causal context with mutable data,
-data, especially for objects that are frequently updated, can lead to
+especially for objects that are frequently updated, can lead to
 [[sibling explosion|Latency Reduction Checklist#Siblings]], which can
 produce a variety of problems in your cluster.
-Fortunately, much of
+Fortunately, much of the
-the work involved with using context objects is handled automatically
+work involved with using causal context is handled automatically by
-by Basho's official [[client libraries]].
+Basho's official [[client libraries]].
 Examples can be found for each
 client library in the [[Object Updates]] document.

 ## Siblings